-The results of comparisons among LU-SM, LU-SM2 and REF-ST indicate that the soil moisture outside the fine-grid (350 m) domain is crucial for accurately predicting the wind transitions.
-In fact, using the three-level elevation-dependent soil moisture from the 1 km grid on the 350 m grid (LU-SM3) yields results almost equivalent to LU-SM.
-The effect of using the WaSiM data in LU-SM is small, improving the onset of the up-valley winds by approximately half an hour; Fig. 14 shows the surface wind time series for LU-SM and LU-SM3.
-Note that WaSiM data are needed to obtain the three-level soil moisture values, so the LU-SM3 setup provides no practical advantage, but emphasizes the significance of the 1 km grid soil moisture initialization.
+The results of comparisons among LU-SM, LU-SM2, and REF-ST indicate that the soil moisture outside the fine-grid (350 m) domain is crucial for accurately predicting the wind transitions.
+In fact, using the threelevel elevation-dependent soil moisture from the 1-km grid on the 350-m grid ("LU-SM3") yields results almost equivalent to those of LU-SM.
+The effect of using the WaSiM data in LU-SM is small, improving the onset of the upvalley winds by approximately 0.5 h; Fig. 14 shows the surface wind time series for LU-SM and LU-SM3.
+Note that WaSiM data are needed to obtain the three-level soil moisture values; thus the LU-SM3 setup provides no practical advantage but emphasizes the significance of the 1-km grid soil moisture initialization.